Procedural Abortion (Up to 15 Weeks, 6 Days)

-You will be assigned a health educator who serves as your advocate; she will assist you with paperwork, review your appointment and answer your questions.
-At your appointment your sonogram will be obtained and medical history is obtained and reviewed, lab work is performed and pre-medications given before you are readied for the procedure.
+You will be assigned a health educator who serves as your advocate to assist you with paperwork, review your appointment and answer your questions.
+At your appointment your sonogram will be obtained and medical history reviewed, lab work is performed and pre-medications given before you are readied for the procedure.
 These are important opportunities for you to meet your medical team and to relax.

-The abortion procedure will be performed by one of our Board Certified Gynecologist.
+The abortion procedure will be performed by one of our Board Certified Clinicians.
 The procedure itself takes only a few minutes and typically is not performed until the embryo is visualized by sonogram, usually after 5-6 weeks gestation.

 - Local anesthesia (awake) or IV sedation (asleep) is administered

 - Sterile medical instruments, a dilator and cannula, are gently inserted through the vaginal cavity, into the cervix opening and into the uterus.

 - The cannula is connected to a device that will provide the gentle suction needed to safely remove the pregnancy tissue from the uterus.
 This may make a slight, annoying sound.

-- Following surgery, we allow ample recovery time in our patient’s lounge.
+- Following the procedure, we allow ample recovery time in our patient’s lounge.
 You will be discharged with written and oral instructions on how to take care of yourself and what to do if you have a problem.